The MA Program in French – French Linguistics and Second Language Learning & Teaching

 Note: Two adverse votes result in failure.
 An abstention counts as a vote for failure.
 Results are tallied by the committee chair, who informs the candidate only as to whether the vote was Pass or Fail.

 The M.A.
-Thesis: In lieu of the written exam, students may present an M.A. thesis, written in French, which demonstrates proficiency in concepts and methods of literary and cultural studies, criticism, and theory.
+Thesis: In lieu of the written exam, students may present an M.A. thesis, written in French, which demonstrates proficiency in theoretical and/or applied French linguistics, second/foreign language learning and/ore teaching or digital technologies (and second language learning).
 For students presenting an M.A. thesis in lieu of a written examination, the oral examination will consist of 1) a defense of the thesis, and 2) questions on works and topics covered in the candidate’s course syllabi.